illinoistech-itm/jhajek/itmo-340-540/week-04/lab.md

 i)
 * Find the number of routers in the path at each of the three hours.
 Did the paths change during any of the hours?
 i)
 * Try to identify the number of ISP networks that the Traceroute packets pass through from source to destination.
+(Routers with similar names and/  or similar IP addresses should be considered as part of the same ISP.)
 i)
-* Routers with similar names and/  or similar IP addresses should be considered as part of the same ISP. i)

 Kurose, James F.; Ross, Keith.
 Computer Networking (p.
 72).
 Pearson Education.
 Kindle Edition.